open-sauced/maintainer-intro-course/how-to-setup-your-project.md

 ## Open Source Software License

-You need to know that an open source project without a license is not available for everyone to use and distribute.
+You need to know that an open source project without a license is not available for anyone to use and distribute.

 > "Without a license or other agreement in place, any contributions are exclusively owned by their authors.
 That means nobody – not even you – can use, copy, distribute, or modify their contributions." — [The Legal Side of Open Source — Open Source Guides](https://opensource.guide/legal/)